Commands

 Type of Commands -

-The IDCAMS utility program commands are classified into two types based on their usage, and those are -
+IDCAMS utility commands are classified into two types based on their usage, and those are -

-• Functional commands - Used to complete the standard functions of IDCAMS (for example - creating, deleting, or copying datasets).
+• Functional commands - Used to complete the standard functions of IDCAMS.
+For example - DEFINE, ALTER, BLDINDEX, etc.

 Functional Commands -